Disorder, entropy and harmonic functions: Introduction

-\paragraph{Notations.} To make the distinction between the reversible and non-reversible case clear, we call the general case ``Markov chain'' and denote it by $(P,V)$, where $V$ is the space and $P:V\times V\to [0,1]$ are the transition probabilities, $P(x,y)$ being the probability to move from $x$ to $y$.
-We often write $P^n$ which we interpret as a matrix power --- of course, $P^n(x,y)$ is also the probability that a random walk starting from $x$ will be at $y$ after $n$ steps.
+To make the distinction between the reversible and nonreversible case clear, we call the general case ``Markov chain'' and denote it by $(P,V)$, where $V$ is the space and $P\dvtx V\times V\to[0,1]$ are the transition probabilities, $P(x,y)$ being the probability to move from $x$ to $y$.
+We often write $P^n$ which we interpret as a matrix power---of course, $P^n(x,y)$ is also the probability that a random walk starting from $x$ will be at $y$ after $n$ steps.

-The reversible case is called ``graph'' and denoted by $(G,\nu)$ where $G$ is a graph and $\nu$ are weights on the edges {\em i.e.}\ $\nu:E(G)\to[0,\infty)$.
-Here and below we denote by $E(G)$ the set of edges of the graph $G$, and for a set of vertices $S$ we denote by $E(S)$ the set of edges between the vertices of $S$.
-The notation $x\sim y$ for two vertices will mean that they are neighbors in the graph.
+Any reversible chain can be described as a random walk on a weighted graph.
+If $G$ is a graph and $\nu$ is a function on the edges of $G$ taking values in $[0,\infty)$, then the Markov chain is given by $P(x,y)=\nu(x,y)/\sum_z\nu(x,z)$.
+Here and below, $\nu(x,y)$ for two vertices $x$ and $y$ is the weight of the edge $(x,y)$.
+In particular, $\nu(x,y)=\nu(y,x)$, and if $(x,y)$ is not an edge of the graph, then we set $\nu(x,y)=0$.
+We will always denote reversible Markov chains by $(G,\nu)$.
+We denote by $E(G)$ the set of edges of the graph $G$, and for a set of vertices $S$ we denote by $E(S)$ the set of edges between the vertices of $S$.
+The notation $x\sim y$ for two vertices will mean that $(x,y)\in E(G)$, that is, that they are neighbors in the graph.